Arthur-Huan/DATA_project/README.md

 To run Chirrup CLI, execute the following command in your terminal or command prompt:

-If using pip: `python -m chirrup menu`
+- If using pip: `python -m chirrup menu`
-If using Poetry: `poetry run python -m chirrup menu`
+- If using pypoetry: `poetry run python -m chirrup menu`

 Make sure you are in the DATA_project folder before running the command.